\"Writing.Com

 “He was indeed, Robby— and likely far more so than you'd ever imagine.”
 Mike coyly grinned as if hiding a secret while flagging a barmaid for two more beers.
 “Of course you remember my dad, Dermot?”

 “Yeah, sure; one of the best horsemen I had ever worked for.
-I was a new farrier breaking into the New York circuit then, building my book of clients when one day I happened to be trimming a horse for another trainer sharing his barn.
+I was a young farrier breaking into the New York circuit then, building my book of clients when one day I happened to be trimming a horse for another trainer sharing his barn.
 Your dad came over to ask if I could help him out in a pinch by changing racing plates to mud caulks on a horse he had running that day.
 If memory serves me right, you were in your teens as his assistant trainer at the time, and here we are today.
 I’ve been shoeing for you ever since you became a trainer on your own.
 Say, how about that?”
 Robby mused, pointing to the window.
-“Kind o’ like one of them raindrops you’ve been talkin’ about up there.”
+“Kind o’ like a couple of them raindrops you’ve been talkin’ about up there.”

 “There ya go, Robby,” Mike nodded.